etairi/sidh-rs/README.md

 ## Main Features

 - Supports ephemeral Diffie-Hellman key exchange.
-- Protected against timing through regular, constant-time implementation of all operations on secret key material.
 - Support for Windows OS and Linux OS.
 - Provides optimized implementations of the underlying arithmetic functions for x64 platforms using assembly for Windows and Linux.
 - Includes testing and benchmarking code.